HTTP Responses - Binary Responses

 Request Metadata in a Binary Response

-Because the response body will consist of a binary representation of the resulting image, for both successful and failed requests, the API will return serialized JSON metadata in a HTTP header named X-Optidash-Metadata.
-In other words, when using Binary Responses, you must always parse the X-Optidash-Metadata response header to get the metadata pertaining to your request.
+Given that the response body comprises the binary data of the resulting image, both successful and failed requests will see the API return serialized JSON metadata within an HTTP header named X-Optidash-Metadata.
+Consequently, when working with Binary Responses, parsing the X-Optidash-Metadata header is essential to access metadata related to your request.